-Meetings, whether online or face to face, are typically planned, scheduled, and hosted by the same person.
+Meetings, whether online or face-to-face, are typically planned, scheduled, and hosted by the same person.
 You may or may not have noticed but it is usually a manager that takes care of this, however, with applications like Zoom, the role of a host can be far more versatile and you can even share or delegate different responsibilities.

 Passing on the host controls

 If you have been to more than a couple of meetings, chances are that you have been in at least one that has dragged on past the scheduled time.
-This is, unfortunately, fairly common if your team is perhaps stuck trying to solve a problem or brainstorm a troublesome idea.
+This is, unfortunately, fairly common if your team is perhaps stuck trying to solve a problem or brainstorming a troublesome idea.

 But what do you do if the host has other commitments and needs to leave?
 Whether the meeting went on too long, or if something came up unexpectedly, sometimes people simply have to duck out.

 Luckily, Zoom has a feature in place that allows you to seamlessly pass on the host controls to someone else present in the meeting.
 To do this simply follow the following instructions.

 - Click ‘Manage Participants’ in the host control bar.